Did you know that your extracurricular activities can earn you money for college?

-This award is for high school seniors and college students who are pursuing a healthcare-related degree, with a GPA of at least 2.5, and who have volunteered for at least 100 hours in healthcare.
+This award is for high school seniors and college students in the Washington Hospital District who are pursuing a healthcare-related degree, with a GPA of at least 2.5, and who have volunteered for at least 100 hours in healthcare.
 The award is $1,000 and is renewable for all 4 years of college.

 These scholarships are for students who have dedicated their time to helping the environment.

 This scholarship is for students who have shown leadership in environmental activism.
 Six awards of $3,000 are given every year, plus a professional film crew will make a short film about the winners’ work.
 The winner will also receive a week-long trip to California to participate in media engagements and environmental conferences.

 This scholarship is for students aged 8 - 18 who have made a significant positive difference to people or the environment.
 There are 25 awards of $5,000.

 These scholarships are for students who have faced certain challenges or who have special characteristics.